Tier 2 Sponsorship Licence

 Tier 4 students are given the right to work part-time (20hours) they will not need a Tier 2 sponsor.

-I require both Tier 2 and Tier 5 licences can I apply for both?
+I require both Tier 2 Sponsorship Licence and a Tier 5 Sponsorship Licence can I apply for both

 Yes, you require for both type of licences if you need to do so.